This is a super simple spider or Halloween idea for promoting fine motor skills in young children.

 - White Crayons (peeled)

-I used white cardstock because that is what I had available but you might be better off using a different color so your web is more visible.
+I used white cardstock because that is what I had available but you will probably be better off using a different color so your web is more visible.

 - Squeeze the liquid glue on to the cardstock to create a spider’s web template